SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/AboutTheLanguageReference.rst

 that appear virtually everywhere in Swift code are actually defined in the Swift standard library.
-Although these types, functions, and operators aren't part of the Swift language itself, they are used extensively in the discussions and code examples in this part of the book.
+Although these types, functions, and operators aren't part of the Swift language itself, they're used extensively in the discussions and code examples in this part of the book.

 .. _Introduction_HowToReadTheGrammar: